 It was when Andrew reached the age of ten that his interest in organs became apparent.
 His mother had an organ at home and Andrew sat down and learnt several Christmas carols (even though it was in the middle of summer).
 There were a few organs that went through the Nix household, including Wurlitzer, Gem, a couple of Godwins and a few Technics models.
 His parents, Harold & Mavis, were lovers of organ music so would enjoy taking Andrew to see professional concerts by the likes of George Blackmore, David Hamilton, Howard Beaumont, Brian Sharp and Doreen Chadwick who later played a big part in encouraging Andrew.
 Fascination of these players all performing in different styles really inspired Andrew and they were all very approachable and gave great encouragement.
 It was not long before Andrew discovered another side to this world – the theatre organ.

 He was taken to the Rainbow Rooms in Snaith to hear the Compton that was installed there.
 Fascinated after being shown around the instrument with its “real” drums and xylophones etc. that were alongside the pipes, this sparked off a love for theatre organs and with his parents help, they were soon travelling on a regular basis to concerts and private practise sessions at “The Harworth Christie Organ Enthusiasts”, “The 3 J’s – Gomersal” and the back of a garage (Dale Hall) in Hampsthwaite, Nr Harrogate.
 The latter was really unique as you had to put 50 pence in the meter and when it ran out the organ just ‘deflated’.
-This Wurly is now at Saltaire, Yorkshire but sadly Andrew has not played it in this venue.
+This Wurly is now at Saltaire, Yorkshire and Andrew will perform there in Dec 2022.